mongrelion/docker-consul/README.md

 ### [Consul](https://consul.io) Docker container

-This image is based on the [Glider Lab's Alpine](https://registry.hub.docker.com/u/gliderlabs/alpine) lightweight Docker image.
+This image is based on the official Docker's Consul image.

 ### License